About the Festival of Life and Death…

 The Festival of Life and Death is being organized by Alan Chapman, with considerable help and inspiration from many other much more clever and brilliant people.
 The Festival of Life and Death event name was suggested by Jed Spittle, a friend and founding director of the Haymarket Theatre consortium.
 I’m grateful also to Michael for suggesting the term ‘open source’ in describing the free use of the Festival of Life and Death concept and branding.

 Alan Chapman was born in London in 1957 and after a career in business he founded the work/life education website Businessballs.com, which remains important in his work.
 Alan lost his partner Liane Ashberry to suicide in April 2015, and soon afterwards experienced further life-changing traumas and stresses.
-This caused two years of suicidal depression/anxiety, and deep personal growth and work, including conceiving the Festival of Life and Death.
+This caused ongoing suicidal depression/anxiety, and deep personal growth and work, including conceiving the Festival of Life and Death.